Achchani: Production

 Achchani is based on the play of the same name.
 The play was previously filmed in Malayalam under the same name.
 Karaikudi Narayanan who wrote the play also directed the film adaptation making his directorial debut.
-Shobha made her debut with this film.
 Narayanan revealed despite wanting Jaishankar as the lead actor, he chose Muthuraman as per the producer's suggestion.
 The producer faced financial struggles during the shoot as he could not afford enough film rolls and money which led to the filming being stopped and getting restarted after six months.
 It was Meenakshi Sundaram who owned Ganesh Theatre at Melur and helped providing finance to complete the film.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja.
+The soundtrack was composed by Ilaiyaraaja, with lyrics by Vaali.
 The song "Thaalaattu" is set in the Carnatic raga known as Madhyamavati.
 Ilaiyaraaja composed the songs "Maatha Un Kovilil" and "Thalatta Pillaiyundu" within three hours.
 "Maatha Un Kovilil" was re-used in Naan Kadavul (2009).